The Disciplinary Process is used to investigate any report suggesting a member may have acted in contravention of the Code of Professional Conduct.

 In order to process your complaint about a member effectively, we will usually be required to share with them all the information which you provide us, including your identity.
 This is why we ask for your written consent when you complete our complaints form.
 On occasions we may need to disclose complaint information to third parties to establish facts or because of an overriding public duty.
 In such cases, you will be informed.

-Any information you provide is only accessed by authorised staff and members of the disciplinary panel, (including the Investigation Sub Committee and Appeals Committee), in order to enable them to perform their role.
+Any information you provide is only accessed by authorised staff and members of the disciplinary panel, (including the Investigation Panel, Disciplinary Hearing Panel and Appeals Panel), in order to enable them to perform their role.
 All members of the Disciplinary Panel are required to sign a confidentiality agreement.
 Members of the Disciplinary Panel may be located outside the EU.

 All information submitted as part of your complaint is stored securely in whatever format it is supplied.
 Any original materials will be returned to you after the investigation has been concluded.